romelperez/noxtron/README.md

 - It uses the [monaco-editor](https://microsoft.github.io/monaco-editor), and it requires different HTML and JavaScript files, so it needs to be configured with a module bundler like [webpack](https://webpack.js.org) or [esbuild](https://esbuild.github.io).
-- Only the playground app requires [React](https://reactjs.org).
-The sandbox app does not require any library or framework.
+- Only the playground app requires external libraries.
+The sandbox app does not require any library or framework so it is very small.
 - The sandboxes source code should be written in ES modules.
 The sandbox app can be setup to allow packages to be imported via `import` in the sandboxes source code.
 - For TypeScript sandboxes, the packages type definitions need to be provided as